Frequently Asked Questions - EnviroAtlas

-Yes and no. Though the EnviroAtlas website is accessible on most mobile devices, it has not been optimized for use on those devices.
+Yes and no. Though the EnviroAtlas website is accessible on most mobile devices, it has not been optimized for use on some devices.
+It is now available in tablets.
 The interactive map and the Eco-Health Browser require Adobe® Flash® which is not available for many mobile devices.
 However, third party developers have developed "apps" that work around this limitation.
 By installing one of these apps, the user can access more of the functionality experienced on a personal computer.
 We are working toward a mobile device-friendly version of EnviroAtlas.
 Currently, for the best user experience, EnviroAtlas should be accessed from a personal computer.

 EnviroAtlas seems to include data predominately related to current condition.
 Can I use it to predict future scenarios or potential changes?